Reclaim Democracy!

 Also…

-• Befriend the host; even host with starkly differing views may come to appreciate a respectful and well-prepared antagonist; pay them a genuine compliment when possible and let them know you listen
+• Befriend the host; even host with starkly differing views may come to appreciate a respectful and well-prepared antagonist; pay them a genuine compliment and let them know you listen.

 • Take notes a soon as you hang up to improve your performance next time.
-You often can stream recent episodes on a show’s website.
+You often can stream recent episodes on a show’s website to hear yourself, which is valuable.

 Have fun!